Snowflake-Labs/snowflake-intelligence-awesome-tools/README.md

 ### Required README Format

-Each tool's README must include a tool parameter table at the top with the following format:
+Each tool's README must include:

+1. **Tool parameter table** at the top with the following format:

 | Field | Value |
 |-------|-------|